-\begin{remark} Proposition 3.1 in~\cite{roy:2010} states that any {\em measurable} and {\em stationary} random field $\{X(t),\ t\in \R^d\}$ is automatically continuous in probability. \xxx This follows from a celebrated result due to Banach on Polish groups.
+This follows from a celebrated result due to Banach on Polish groups.
 Conversely, it is well known that stochastically continuous processes (indexed by separable metric spaces) have measurable modifications.
 Therefore, in the case of stationary random fields on $\R^d$ the assumptions of stochastic continuity and measurability are essentially equivalent. \end{remark}